idaholab/STIG/README.md

 ### Populating Database

-If desired, you can populate the database (with the MITRE ATT&CK STIX repository) with the following commands:
+If desired, you can populate the database (with the MITRE ATT&CK STIX 2.0repository) with the following commands:

-- First, edit the PATH portion of the IMPORT DATABASE command held in {STIG_HOME}/stig_build/db_setup/import_db.txt.
+- First, edit the PATH portion of the IMPORT DATABASE command held in {STIG_HOME}/db_setup/import_db.txt.
+- This will require an absolute path to the import_db.txt file.
-- You will also need to edit the database, username and password (currently set as 'stig2 ' 'root' 'admin') within the same text document.
+- You will also need to edit the database name, username and password (currently set as 'stig ' 'root' 'admin') within the same text document.

 The data provided with the following command is from the following source: **<https://github.com/mitre/cti>**